-Risk factors that increase your chance of developing cervical myelopathy include:
+Factors that may increase your risk of cervical myelopathy include:

 Symptoms may include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will focus on any muscle weakness.
 A neurological exam may also be done to check your:

 Other tests may include:

 Talk with your doctor about the best treatment plan for you.
 This may involve:

 If there is structural pressure on the spinal cord, you may need surgery right away.
 This is to attempt to avoid lasting injury.
 There are many different kinds of surgery and procedures to stabilize the neck, such as:

 Nonsurgical approaches may include:

 Medications may help to relieve symptoms.
 Common medications include: